open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/exporters.md

 }
 ```

-To learn more on how to use the Prometheus exporter, try out the
+To learn more on how to use the Prometheus exporter, try the
 [prometheus example](https://github.com/open-telemetry/opentelemetry-go/tree/main/example/prometheus)

 ## Available packages

-A full list of exporters available can be found in the
+You can find a full list of available exporters in the
 [OpenTelemetry registry](/ecosystem/registry/?language=go&component=exporter).